Rule XIII-2: Rules of Procedure for Conduct Code Violation Cases

 - The decisions of the Conduct Code Council and the Appeals Panel are available for use by those bodies, and the Officer in subsequent proceedings.
 A respondent’s counsel must be given access to these opinions with the name of the party deleted.
 Revelation by the respondent of any confidential information contained in prior decisions of the Conduct Code Council to any person other than the person’s counsel shall constitute a violation of the Conduct Code.

 - The Conduct Code Council or Appeals Panel may, by a majority vote, publish a decision, finding, or violation if it is of widespread interest to the community.
 Such decisions must be capable of being “sanitized” so that the identity of any party to the matter is kept confidential.
 If this is not possible, the decision may not be published.
 However, in all cases some notice of the substance of the decision will be provided to the community.
 Notwithstanding the provisions of this paragraph, the respondent may, as a matter of right, require publication of the decision the respondent’s case, provided that the decision is “sanitized” to protect others who are entitled to protection under these rules.

 - Faculty members shall be provided with a copy of any decision rendered by the Conduct Code Council or the Appeals Panel and shall be bound by the rules of confidentiality with respect to such decisions until those decisions are made public.

 - All recipients of information relating to a Conduct Code proceeding and known to be confidential have a duty of confidentiality.
 Any violation of this duty shall be considered a Conduct Code violation.

-The Conduct Code Council may adopt additional rules and procedures not inconsistent with these rules, provided that such rules and procedures do not impose undue hardships or injustices on the accused.
+- The Conduct Code Council may adopt additional rules and procedures not inconsistent with these rules, provided that such rules and procedures do not impose undue hardships or injustices on the respondent.
 The adoption of such rules and procedures may be immediately appealed to the Appeals Panel.